meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [x] `assignee_id`: Returns merge requests assigned to the given user id.
 None returns unassigned merge requests.
 Any returns merge requests with an assignee.
     - [ ] `approver_ids`: Returns merge requests which have specified all the users with the given ids as individual approvers.
 None returns merge requests without approvers.
 Any returns merge requests with an approver.
     - [ ] `approved_by_ids`: Returns merge requests which have been approved by all the users with the given ids (Max: 5).
 None returns merge requests with no approvals.
 Any returns merge requests with an approval.
+    - [ ] `reviewer_id`: Returns merge requests which have the user as a reviewer with the given user id.
+None returns merge requests with no reviewers.
+Any returns merge requests with any reviewer.
+Mutually exclusive with reviewer_username.
+    - [ ] `reviewer_username`: Returns merge requests which have the user as a reviewer with the given username.
+None returns merge requests with no reviewers.
+Any returns merge requests with any reviewer.
+Mutually exclusive with reviewer_id.
     - [x] `my_reaction_emoji`: Return merge requests reacted by the authenticated user by the given emoji.
 None returns issues not given a reaction.
 Any returns issues given at least one reaction.
     - [x] `source_branch`: Return merge requests with the given source branch.
     - [x] `target_branch`: Return merge requests with the given target branch.
     - [x] `search`: Search merge requests against their title and description.
-    - [ ] `wip`: Filter merge requests against their wip status. yes to return only WIP merge requests, no to return non WIP merge requests.
+    - [ ] `wip`: Filter merge requests against their wip status. yes to return only draft merge requests, no to return non-draft merge requests.
+    - [ ] `not`: Return merge requests that do not match the parameters supplied.
+Accepts: labels, milestone, author_id, author_username, assignee_id, assignee_username, reviewer_id, reviewer_username, my_reaction_emoji.
 - [ ] [Merge to default merge ref path](https://docs.gitlab.com/ee/api/merge_requests.html#merge-to-default-merge-ref-path) `GET /projects/:id/merge_requests/:merge_request_iid/merge_ref`
+    - [ ] `id`: The ID or URL-encoded path of the project owned by the authenticated user.
+    - [ ] `merge_request_iid`: The internal ID of the merge request.
 - [ ] [Rebase a merge request](https://docs.gitlab.com/ee/api/merge_requests.html#rebase-a-merge-request) `PUT /projects/:id/merge_requests/:merge_request_iid/rebase`
     - [ ] `id`: The ID or URL-encoded path of the project owned by the authenticated user.
     - [ ] `merge_request_iid`: The internal ID of the merge request.